 Part Two =Strategic Planning

-Part Three = Your Church Ministry
+Part Three = Your Church or other Ministry

 Follow the discussion time with an hour for filling out a strategic plan.
 Making your men successful is what it is all about.
-Do that here and now in your .
+Do that here and now in your Training Seminar.

 Lead your men step by step through the process so they can actualize it in real life.